 Hoofnagle is of counsel to Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP, and an elected member of the American Law Institute.

 J.D., University of Georgia School of Law (2000)

-Chris Hoofnagle is teaching the following courses in Fall 2021:
+Chris Hoofnagle is teaching the following course in Fall 2022:

 Courses During Other Semesters